Sm Head 05

 HoloSapiens - the TCM "Food as Medicine" Project

-The nature of damp is heaviness and turbidity.
-Being heavy damp tends to “sink” in the lower parts of the body manifesting in "turbid" discharges such as turbid vaginal discharge and turbid urine.
-The most typical sign of dampness is lack of energy, sensation of heaviness in the body and tiredness.
-Furthermore just like bacteria and parasites thrive in an external damp environment so do they do in an internal damp body environment.
+Dampness is heavy and turbid in nature(1).
+Being heavy dampness tends to “sink” in the lower parts of the body manifesting in "turbid" discharges such as turbid vaginal discharge and turbid urine.
+The most typical sign of dampness is lack of energy and feeling of heaviness in the body.
+Furthermore just like bacteria and parasites thrive in an external damp environment so do they thrive in internal damp body environment.

-Foods that dry dampness are foods with diuretic properties such as rye, corn, adzuki beans and white pepper.
+Foods that dry dampness are foods with diuretic properties such as rye, corn, adzuki beans and white pepper(2).
 One should avoid eating cold foods directly from the refrigerator and raw foods (as they have cold nature, which will slow down the digestion, which will then lead to more generation of dampness).
 One should also avoid overeating and late night eating.

 YS

-Liangyue, D., Yijun, G., Shuhui, H., Xiaoping, J., Yang, L., Rufen, W., Wenjing, W., Xuetai, W., Hengze, X., Xiuling, X., Jiuling, Y. (1987).
+(1) Liangyue, D., Yijun, G., Shuhui, H., Xiaoping, J., Yang, L., Rufen, W., Wenjing, W., Xuetai, W., Hengze, X., Xiuling, X., Jiuling, Y. (1987).
 Chinese acupuncture and moxibustion.
 Beijing: Foreign Languages Press

 Related Articles: